If you have facial hair, you know how hard it can be to hide a beard shadow.

 Apply it: For pro results, apply with a foundation brush instead of your fingers or a sponge.
 Brush on a light layer and allow it to try.
 If you want more coverage, go back and stipple additional foundation over the areas of concern.
 (See the video for a demo!)

-The third item you’ll need in your product arsenal is a loose powder.
+The third item you’ll need in your beard cover makeup arsenal is a loose powder.
 Choose a powder with pigment as opposed to a translucent version.

 Apply it: Use a large powder brush and dab on a generous layer of powder.
 Don’t use stroking motions or you’ll streak your foundation.
 Once everything has dried, you can brush off the excess powder with soft strokes.